akmishra30/fund-transfer/README.md

 # Fund Transfer Project

 This is a REST project to transfer fund between customers bank accounts using JAX-RS and Jetty as an embedded server.
-The H2 DB is being used as in-memory DB which holds customers and accounts related necessary information.
+The H2 DB is being used as in-memory DB which holds customers and accounts related necessary information for demo and test purpose.

+This project mainly focus on **fund-transfer** operation between accounts.
+For testing purpose, only account creation can be possible.
+No other operations such as account/customer deletion, account/customer retrieval, etc. available.

 **Tech specification :**